purdue-tracelab/Exo_Fabric_Sensor_Controller/README.md

 ### After running the demo scripts:

 For the basic controller, put the `basic_controller` folder of this branch under `..\Actuator-Package 7.2.0\Python\` in your PC.
 This basic controller is originally from [url](https://github.com/mit-ll/dephy-boot-interface).
+In my case, the python scripts can be run on the Command Promot directly, no need to enter virtual environments.
 1. To run the controller, run `test_1_law.py`.
 Before that, you need to connect to TWO boots and change the COM ports in the `port.yaml` file
 2. To run the controller with ONE boot, modify `test_1_law_left_boot.py` and run it.
 The modification of the `test_1_law_left_boot.py` script has not been completed yet; it still needs to be modified.
 Before running the script, you still need to change the `port.yaml` file.
 3. The main controller definition is in `test_new_def_v2.py` file.
 Understand each function in the file before running the controller.